novomesk/qt-avif-image-plugin/README.md

 Qt Image Plugin allows Qt and KDE applications to open/save pictures in AVIF format.
 The plug-in uses [libavif](https://github.com/AOMediaCodec/libavif/) internally.
 You need Qt5 development packages (for example qtbase5-dev), qmake, you may also need cmake and yasm.

-If your system has libavif installed (git master after version 0.7.3, check for the presence of _/usr/include/avif/avif.h_), run:
+If your system has libavif installed (version 0.8.0 or newer, check for the presence of _/usr/include/avif/avif.h_), run:

 `./build_libqavif_dynamic.sh`
 ![](img/build_libqavif_dynamic.png)